What Was the Goal of the Challenge?

-Through an effort dubbed "Pre-D Challenge: Reverse the Risk," Carolinas HealthCare System is partnering with YMCA of Greater Charlotte to reduce the rate of prediabetes in the community.
+Through an effort dubbed "Pre-D Challenge: Reverse the Risk," Carolinas HealthCare System partnered with the YMCA of Greater Charlotte to reduce the rate of prediabetes in the community.

-The challenge is to engage 50,000 people to complete a risk assessment this year with a goal of identifying 10,000 individuals who are at risk for developing prediabetes or diabetes.
+The challenge was to engage 50,000 people to complete a risk assessment within one year, with a goal of identifying 10,000 individuals at risk for developing prediabetes or diabetes.

-Whether you are at risk or not, learning more about diabetes is important.
-That's because Type 2 diabetes is one of the most important health challenges we face in the United States.
-You probably know someone - a family member, neighbor, coworker - who struggles with the disease.
+Type 2 diabetes is one of the most important health challenges we face in the United States.
 Understanding how diabetes affects individuals and the population as a whole is the first step in reversing the risk.
 Consider:

 Prediabetes: The diabetes wake-up call

-If you have prediabetes, then your blood glucose levels are higher than normal, but not high enough to be classified as having diabetes.
+If you have prediabetes, your blood glucose levels are higher than normal, but not high enough to be classified as having diabetes.
 People with prediabetes usually don't see many signs or symptoms.
-Knowing your risk allows you to make the necessary lifestyle changes to reverse the risk of diabetes.
-The likelihood of developing full-blown diabetes, in the next 10 years, increases by 50 percent, if you have prediabetes.
+Knowing your risk allows you to make the necessary lifestyle changes to reverse that risk.
+The likelihood of developing full-blown diabetes in the next 10 years increases by 50 percent if you have prediabetes.
 Some people with prediabetes will progress to diabetes even sooner.

 Type 1 and Type 2 diabetes are very different